GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 The $n_m = 4$ omnidirectional sensors are arranged in a 2cm wide square.

+//TOD
-#gaet[An important difference with the source paper is that I always use the same room ($T_60$, size, ...)]
+//#gaet[An important difference with the source paper is that I always use the same room ($T_60$, size, ...)]
-#xavi[This is an implementation detail that you can mention when relevant.]
+//#xavi[This is an implementation detail that you can mention when relevant.]

 Audio processing has been kept the same, except for the sample duration.
 The latter now amounts to approximately 360ms as 16 #acr("STFT") frames participate to each input of the model.
+// TODO
-#gaet[This choice is not easy to justify.
+//#gaet[This choice is not easy to justify.
 He uses even less samples (7)]

 The microphone array and $n_s$ speech sources get randomly positioned in the room.
-Such a choice has lead to challenging samples were multiple targets share very similar #acr("DoA") angles from the agent's point of view. #gaet[is this the right word ?]
+Such a choice has lead to challenging samples were multiple targets share very similar #acr("DoA") angles from the agent's point of view.
 The resulting #acr("RIR") filters get computed to account for the reverberation properties of the room.
 Then, each source outputs a clean speech signal randomly chosen from the #librispeech @panayotov_librispeech_2015 dataset.
 The simulator computes the resulting listened signals at each microphone of the array.
 Such signals last around 10 seconds.

+//TODO
-#gaet[
+// #gaet[
-  Should we talk about train/val/test splits ?
+//   Should we talk about train/val/test splits ?
 This could also be put in the "training" paragraph of the "method".\
-  Also, this is the same one as in single-source.
+//   Also, this is the same one as in single-source.
+//
+//
+//

-  Talk about the size (in GB) of the dataset
+//   Talk about the size (in GB) of the dataset
-]
+// ]
-#xavi[Talk about train/val/test when describe training and evaluation]
+// #xavi[Talk about train/val/test when describe training and evaluation]
+//

-#gaet[
+// #gaet[
-  No need to explain source-wise simulation here if we have already done it in the single-source section (regarding noise) ]
+//   No need to explain source-wise simulation here if we have already done it in the single-source section (regarding noise)
+// ]

 *Source-wise simulation and late mixing.*
 In practice, the sources are not placed simultaneously in the room.